1) My story begins the year after the Flood,

 109) In the meantime, the tower would figure

-On items in various lands,
+Branded on items in various lands,

 To act as a powerful, psychological trigger